 - Put it in the fridge

-There are plenty more nuances to making a delectable pot of cold brew coffee, of course.
+Of course, there are plenty more nuances to making a delectable pot of cold brew coffee.
 This extensive guide will tell you everything you need to know.
-We’ll go over the above steps in far more elaborative detail, recommend a coffee machine or two for cold brewing, and share our best tips for making cold brew.
+We’ll go over the above steps in more elaborative detail, recommend a coffee machine or two for cold brewing, and share our best tips for making cold brews.

 Let’s dive right in!

 What Is Cold Brew Coffee?

 It helps to understand the intricacies of the coffee you’re trying to make to increase your chances of success.
 That’s why we thought we’d start by explaining a bit about cold brew coffee.

 Cold brew coffee is brewed cold to create a smoother finished cup of coffee.
 Cold brew coffee is a caffeinated beverage that, despite the name, can be served hot as well as cold.

 It’s not the same as iced coffee, though.
 The difference between cold brew and iced coffee is in the steeping time, which we’ll talk more about later.

 Compared to other types of coffee, cold brew is at least mildly acidic but can also have low acidity.